 There are four proven ways to make money from a language learning app.
 Let's take a look at each.

-- Freemium (Free Subscription): Users download the app for free and have the option to upgrade to premium membership.
+Users can download the app for free and upgrade to premium membership.

 Language Learning App Competition

-We touched on the importance of market research and knowing what the competition is up to, it’s equally important to know the type of tech stacks they are incorporating into their builds, as this will be behind any new innovative features they provide.
+We touched on the importance of market research and knowing what the competition is up to; it’s equally important to know the type of tech stacks they are incorporating into their builds, as this will be behind any new innovative features they provide.

-A good example of this is a new language learning app on the market called LanguageChat.
-The app combines Google’s Cloud Natural Language API, Microsoft's Azure, and Amazon Web Services (AWS), to let users produce original content on their topics of interest.
+A good example of this is a new language-learning app on the market called LanguageChat.
+The app combines Google’s Cloud Natural Language API, Microsoft's Azure, and Amazon Web Services (AWS) to let users produce original content on their topics of interest.

-Let's take a look at some of the most popular language-learning apps on the market.
+Let's take a look at some of the most popular language-learning apps on the market:

 What To Take Away